C0sm0cats/SmartGrid/README.md

 # SmartGrid
-## Powerful & Reliable Window Tiling for Windows
+## Powerful Pure-Python Dynamic Tiling Window Manager for Windows

-**SmartGrid** is a lightweight, aggressive, pure-Python window tiler that **just works** on Windows 10 & 11 — even with the most stubborn modern applications.
+**SmartGrid** is not just a tiler.

-No config files.
-No admin rights.
-Just press a key and get a perfect grid.
+It’s a **real, living, breathing dynamic tiling window manager** for Windows 10 & 11 — written in pure Python.

-## What It Does
+No config.
+No bullshit.
+Just press one key and live in perfect harmony.

-- Instantly tiles all visible windows into clean full-screen, side_by_side, master_stack, 2x2, 3x2, 3×3, 4×3 or 5×3 grids (up to 15 windows)
+## What It Actually Does Now

-- Highlights the currently active window with a clean green border for instant focus
+- **True dynamic tiling**: every time you restore, minimize, open or close a window → **the layout instantly adapts** (1 → full, 2 → side-by-side, 3 → master+stack, 4 → 2×2, up to 5×3 grid)
-- Uses constant gaps and edge padding for a polished look
+- **Zero manual re-tile needed** — it just *knows*
-- Fully supports multi-monitor setups:
+- Perfect green border that **always** follows the active window (even after 100 minimizes)
-  → `Ctrl+Alt+M` moves **your entire grid** to the next monitor and automatically resizes everything
+- Full multi-monitor cycling: `Ctrl+Alt+M` moves your entire living grid to the next monitor
-- Works reliably with apps that have custom frames, invisible borders, acrylic effects, GPU rendering, etc.
+- Works with the most stubborn apps (Electron, UWP, WPF, acrylic, custom frames, etc.)
-- Zero perceptible lag on hotkeys
+- Under 500 lines of clean, readable, battle-tested Python

 ## Hotkeys